12800. Simplified Arbitration

 (e) Increases in Amount in Dispute

-If any pleading increases the amount in dispute to more than $50,000, the arbitration will no longer be administered under this rule, and the regular provisions of the Code will apply.
+If any pleading increases the amount in dispute to more than $50,000, the arbitration will no longer be administered under this Rule, and the regular provisions of the Code will apply.
 If an arbitrator has been appointed, that arbitrator will remain on the panel.
 If a three-arbitrator panel is required or requested under Rule 12401, the remaining arbitrators will be appointed by the Director in accordance with Rule 12403.
-If no arbitrator has been appointed, the entire panel will be appointed in accordance with the Neutral List Selection System.
+If no arbitrator has been appointed, the entire panel will be appointed in accordance with the list selection algorithm.

 (f) Arbitrator Honoraria